-A solid electric conductor through which an electric current enters or leaves an electrolyte, an electric arc, or an electronic valve or tube
+a conductor through which an electric current enters or leaves an electrolyte, an electric arc, or an electronic valve or tube

 A conductor through which an electric current enters or leaves a substance (or a vacuum) whose electrical characteristics are being measured, used, or manipulated.
 Electrodes can be used to detect electrical activity such as brain waves.
 Terminal points in electrical components such as transistors, diodes, and batteries are electrodes.